-One potential reason for no effect on earned income could also arise from the public policy that was described in Section 2.
-Many governments implemented policies so that farmers and manufacturing workers would receive similar increases in living standards.
-This policy was implemented through price systems for agricultural products and centralized wage bargaining (Sauli, 1987).
+One potential reason for no effect on earned income could also arise from the wage-setting policy that linked produced prices to general wage development as described in Section 2.
 Farmers who took the contract are also relatively old, so that might hinder their potential to earn in other sectors and willingness to move away from their farms.
+This is supported by the suggestive evidence in Table A. While, not statistically significant, it shows that farmers who had underaged children in 1970 have smaller probability to stop farming but higher point estimate in their wage income and probability to move to an urban municipality.